umhan35/tiny-web-server.pl/README.md

 # A tiny web server

 It uses stream sockets and is written in Perl.
+I wrote it for my Distributed Computing course.

 It supports
- - GET and POST methods (handling parameters passed via either method).
+ - `GET` and `POST` methods (handling parameters passed via either method).
  - the sending of cookies
- - the execution of server-side scripts (scripts have the ".cgi" extension only and everything else is just a page)
+ - the execution of server-side scripts (scripts have the `.cgi` extension only and everything else is just a page)

 The `site` folder is a website to test on.